bxav/ai-product-analysis-cli/README.md

 AI Product Analysis CLI is a powerful command-line tool that leverages advanced language models and a sophisticated graph-based approach to provide comprehensive analyses of AI products.
 This tool is designed for researchers, product managers, and AI enthusiasts who want to gain deep insights into various AI products and their potential impacts.

-This project is inspired by the STORM (State-of-the-art Research Methods) example from the LangChain library.
+This project is inspired by the STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective) example from the LangChain library.
 You can find the original example here: [STORM Example](https://github.com/langchain-ai/langgraph/blob/main/examples/storm/storm.ipynb)

 ## Features